wes111/SeatGeek/README.md

-# SeatGeek Coding Challengs - SwiftUI
+# SeatGeek Coding Challenge - SwiftUI

 ### Summary:
 Your challenge is to write a small, focused native mobile app which provides a type-ahead